Tarzan's Treehouse

 Tarzan's Treehouse is a treetop walk-through attraction at Hong Kong Disneyland and formerly at Disneyland in California.
-It is based on Disney Animation's 1999 film Tarzan.
+It is based on the animated film adaptation and the book series Tarzan by Edgar Rice Burroughs.

 Disneyland version

 In March 1999, Disneyland closed its version of the Swiss Family Treehouse, and Imagineers (specifically Tony Baxter) re-themed the attraction to coincide with the soon-to-be released Tarzan film.
 The giant artificial tree received a comprehensive makeover, including beefing up the main tree structure, 6,000 replacement vinyl leaves, a suspension bridge from a new entrance via a new neighboring tree, and a variety of hands-on interactive features.
 The tree was 80 ft tall, weighed 150 ST, and contained a total of 300,000 vinyl leaves.

 On June 23, 1999, Tarzan's Treehouse opened to park guests, just as Disney Animation's Tarzan premiered in movie theaters.
 Tributes to the Swiss Family Treehouse were featured on in the attraction including the "Mind Thy Head" sign and the "Swisskapolka", which could be heard playing on a vintage gramophone.

 In November 2019, a wooden plank of the bridge into Tarzan's Treehouse snapped prompting the attraction to close for a short period for repairs.

 In September 2021, the attraction closed for refurbishment, and demolition of the bridge and entrance tree began in April 2022.
 The treehouse reopened on November 10, 2023, as Adventureland Treehouse—Inspired by Walt Disney's Swiss Family Robinson.